Call him the Grim Reaper of Good Times.

 Of BC's approximately 8,900 undergrads, 85 percent live on campus.
 Since there isn't enough housing for all, third-year students typically comprise the bulk of those living off-campus, said Montgomery.

 When he finds a bash underway, or the telltale signs of party preparations - like off-season Christmas lights twinkling in windows - Montgomery knocks on the door to give students a friendly-but-firm warning.
 As he passes out business cards, he lets them know that a loud party will bring more uninvited guests: the cops.
 Patrolling known trouble areas on foot and in an official BC-insignia SUV, Montgomery, 45, is a familiar face to students and on a first-name basis with many neighbors eager to let him know what's happening.
+He also keeps track of home sales and notes when single-family homes are converted to attract student tenants.
 His job, he says, is to make sure students understand that their neighbors' lives don't usually involve late nights and loud music.

 "I hope," he said, "it's a message to change their behavior and to think before they act."